prgbono/pets/README.md

 3. It is a good idea a component just for pagination which would receive props like `itemsPerPage`, `toatlItems` and `pageNumber`
 4. It is needed to handle errors and loading time.
 5. Optionally, we can address optimization issues with lazy loading (server) and manage several ways to present the items (for instance infinitive scrolling)

-# About styling and animations

-Not being these issues the most important things in this test, we have decided to incorporate them by their CDN's (see links in file `/root/index.html`).
-I am aware Bootstrap is not the most motivating UI material :)

-# About Responsiveness

-This topic hasn't been even mentioned in the documentation so that we haven't had an eye on it.
-In case it would be needed we should go with media queries mostly, moreover some styling library and its responsiveness classes to make the work easier.

-# About imports

-- TODO: -It is needed to config an alias to avoid these kind of imports:
-  `import { useFetch } from '../../hooks/useFetch'`
-  Should be quite better:
-  `import { useFetch } from '@/hooks/useFetch'`